textcreationpartnership/A01992/README.md

 ##Content Summary##

 #####Front#####

-The wise vieillard, or old man.
-Translated out of French into English by an obscure Englishman, a fr
+1. TO
+THE RIGHT
+VVORSHIPFVLL,
+VVORTHIE, REVEREND,
+AND LEARNED DIVINE
+Mr IOSEPH HALL, Doctor of
+Diuinitie and Deane of Worceſter, the Author doth Dedicate this Tranſlation as the firſt fruit and eſſay of his FRENCH
+Studies.

+1. ¶To the Reader.

+1. THE CONTENTS OF THE
+twentie Chapters of this Booke.
+Ay mee!
+I lacke but life to make my will.If thou hadst life it would be vnmade ſtill.Il y a eſperanc
 #####Body#####

+1. THE WISE
+VIEILLARD
+OR
+OLD MAN.

-1. CHAP.
+    _ CHAP.
 1. Of long life, and the deſire men haue to liue long in the world.

-1. CHAP.
+    _ CHAP.
 II.
 Of ſuch perſons as haue liued long, namely the Patriarches before the flood.

-1. CHAP.
+    _ CHAP.
 III.
 Of the tree of Life, and of the tree of Knowledge of good and euill.

-1. CHAP.
+    _ CHAP.
 IIII.
 What old age is, and how many ſpecies and kindes of old age there be.

-1. CHAP.
+    _ CHAP.
 V. The ſpring-head of old age, and the cauſe or occaſions of it.

-1. CHAP.
+    _ CHAP.
 VI.
 Of the Climactericall yeares.

-1. CHAP.
+    _ CHAP.
 VII.
 The complaintes of the miſeries of old age aduiſedly diſcuſſed.

-1. CHAP.
+    _ CHAP.
 VIII.
 Foure cauſes propounded by Cicero of the miſeries of old age, reduced to two; to wit, the miſeries of the body, and of the minde.

-1. CHAP.
+    _ CHAP.
 IX.
 A more ſpeciall Catalogue, or numbring vp of ſome miſeries in old men, in regard of their bodies.

-1. CHAP.
+    _ CHAP.
 X. The miſeries of old men in regard of their mindes.

-1. CHAP.
+    _ CHAP.
 XI.
 Of the cauſes that old age is burthenſome, and tedious to many old man.

-1. CHAP.
+    _ CHAP.
 XII.
 Of the benefit or good of old age.

-1. CHAP.
+    _ CHAP.
 XIII.
 Of the profit, which wiſe old men may reape from the Doctrine conteined in the writings of Philoſophers, and Heathen Authors.

-1. CHAP.
+    _ CHAP.
 XIIII.
 Aſſured conſolations againſt all the infirmities of bodie and minde.

-1. CHAP.
+    _ CHAP.
 XV.
 An aduiſe to wiſe old men, conteining the ſummarie and ſubſtance of their dutie vntill their laſt gaſpe.

-1. CHAP.
+    _ CHAP.
 XVI.
 Worthy Meditations for all perſons, eſpecially the wiſe Vieillard, of what quality and condition ſoeuer he be.

-1. CHAP.
+    _ CHAP.
 XVII.
 Conſolations againſt death, and how it ought to be feared, or not feared.

-1. CHAP.
+    _ CHAP.
 XVIII.
 The ſequele of the poynts propounded in the former Section, concerning the reſolutions and conſolations againſt Death.

-1. CHAP.
+    _ CHAP.
 XIX.
 Of the reſurrection of the bodies, and of the immortalitie of humane ſoules.

-1. CHAP.
+    _ CHAP.
 XX.
 The concluſion of the Worke, with a ſerious Exhortation to Old and Young:
 Alſo two prayers for
 wiſe old men.

 #####Back#####

-The wise vieillard, or old man.
-Translated out of French into English by an obscure Englishman, a fr **Types of content**
+1. Errata.

+**Types of content**

   * There are 80 **verse** lines!